 Legal implications need to be understood for anyone donating or receiving donated gametes or embryos.
 Therefore, carefully read the information presented in this section.

-Egg Donors Australia and City Fertility Centre encourage all individuals/couples to seek independent legal advice before attending the donor program.
+Egg Donors Australia and City Fertility encourage all individuals/couples to seek independent legal advice before attending the donor program.

-A donor conceived person is entitled to know who their genetic parents are, should they want this information, once they turn the age of 18.
-Therefore, donors must consent to their identifying information being held by the City Fertility Centre and Victorian / New South Wales Central Register.
-The information includes all medical and family history, identifying information about the gamete donor and the number and sex of persons conceived using the gametes provided by the same gamete donor.
-For further information about central registers in Victoria please refer to varta.org.au/donor-conception and in NSW please refer to health.nsw.gov.au/the-central-register
+- A donor-conceived person is entitled to know their genetic parents, should they want this information, once they turn 18.
+Therefore, donors must consent to their identifying information being held by City Fertility and the Victorian and New South Wales Central Registers and The Department of Health Western Australia.
+The information includes all medical and family history, identifying information about the gamete donor and the number and gender of persons conceived using the gametes provided by the same gamete donor.
+In the event of being contacted by a person born from donated gametes, City Fertility will reasonably notify the gamete donor before releasing information.

-People conceived using donated gametes are entitled to know their genetic parents, should they want this information once they turn the age of 18.
-Therefore, donors must consent to release of identifying details at City Fertility Centre.
+- Persons born from donated gametes are entitled to know the details of their genetic origins.
+Therefore, donors must consent to release identifying details at City Fertility.